Pinot Noir vs Pinot Grigio Wines: What’s the Difference?

 Grigios are way more affordable, costing around $10-$30.
 Pinot Grigio white wines made in Northern Italy (Italian wine) usually cost roughly $10, and the same grape wine made in Alsace costs about $30.
 But how long does Pinot Grigio last?

-Which is healthier, Pinot Noir or Grigio?
+What is Pinot Grigio?

 Final Thoughts